 |MD||Tokay University School of Medicine (Japan)|

-Dr. Mansbach is a pediatric hospitalist at Children’s Hospital Boston and an Associate Professor of Pediatrics at Harvard Medical School.
+Dr. Mansbach is Chief of Boston Children’s Hospital Inpatient Service and Associate Chief of the Division of General Pediatrics.
+He is an Associate Professor of Pediatrics at Harvard Medical School.
 Dr Mansbach’s main research focus is bronchiolitis.
 He has been the PI, Co-PI, and site PI of foundation, industry, and NIH grants all examining bronchiolitis, respiratory viruses, the respiratory microbiome, and the role of vitamin D in respiratory infections.
 He enjoys spending time with his wife, 2 children, and dog and playing soccer.

 Ms. Sullivan is the Director of the Emergency Medicine Network Coordinating Center at Massachusetts General Hospital.
 She has directed a 60-center, AHRQ-funded study of patient safety in emergency departments, and NIH-funded projects on bronchiolitis and suicide prevention.
 She works on a variety of EMNet projects, from large multicenter studies to brief patient surveys.